tawasta/event/website_event_track_advanced/README.rst

 Known issues / Roadmap
 ======================
 - This module is pretty massive.
 It should be broken down to smaller modules
+- Lots of redundancy in views and controllers

 Credits
 =======